 GNWT-INF is completing infrastructure upgrades and constructing a 914-metre runway extension at the Inuvik Airport.
 This project includes necessary upgrades to the drainage system that will change the paths and discharge locations of run-off from the Inuvik Airport and upland areas.
-Defined ditches will be constructed to the east, west, and south of the airport to transport run-off to Chii Zhit Van (Dolomite Lake) and East Lake.
+Defined ditches will be constructed to the east, west, and south of the airport to transport run-off to Chii Zhit Van (also known as Airport Lake and Dolomite Lake) and East Lake.
 The proposed approximate project footprint and approximate project area1 boundaries and the proposed drainage ditches are shown on Figure 1-2.

 Construction will require vegetation clearing, grubbing, soil excavation, grading, and installation of erosion control measures in the ditches by heavy equipment.
-An outfall, consisting of a gabion basket check dam and gabion splash mat pad, will be installed above the ordinary high-water mark of both lakes, approximately 5 m above the ordinary high-water mark of Chii Zhit Van and approximately 18 m above the ordinary high-water mark of East Lake.
+An outfall, consisting of a gabion basket check dam and gabion splash mat pad, will be installed above the ordinary high-water mark of both lakes, approximately 230 m from the ordinary high-water mark of Chii Zhit Van and approximately 60 m from the ordinary high-water mark of East Lake.
 The design drawings related to erosion and sediment control are provided in Appendix A.

 After construction of the drainage ditches is complete, regular monitoring and maintenance of the drainage ditches is anticipated for the drainage ditches to maintain proper function.
-Maintenance activities may include removing snow, vegetation, debris, and sediment build-up from culverts and ditches, regrading ditches, and repairing ditches with rock, riprap, and hydroseeding with a native grass mix.
+Maintenance activities may include removing snow, vegetation, debris, and sediment build-up from culverts and ditches, regrading ditches, and repairing ditches with rock, riprap, and seeding with a native grass mix.